 Education for sustainable development

 Surrey students will develop the knowledge and understanding, skills and attributes needed to work and live in a way that the needs of the present are met without compromising the ability of future generations to meet their own needs.

 We are embedding sustainability in the education of all our students:

-All students will learn about sustainability within the context of their discipline throughout their programme.
+All students on taught degree courses will learn about sustainability within the context of their discipline throughout their programme.
 This will be specified in learning outcomes, and progress will be assessed.

 Learning will be underpinned by reference to the Sustainable Development Goals (SDGs).